What is Multiple Factor Authentication?

 Recent regulations such as the State of New York Department of Financial Service’s Cybersecurity Regulation (23 NYCRR 500) and the Payment Card Industry Data Security Standard (PCI DSS) 3.2 require the use of MFA for certain types of access to systems.
 As a result, the use of multi-factor authentication for logging into a website or application is on the rise.

-As a security and risk management tool, MFA protects the assets of a business’s clients from not only unauthorized access but also the business from reputational risks arising from carelessness or lacking security standards.
+As a security and risk management tool, multiple factor authentication protects the assets of a business’s clients from not only unauthorized access but also the business from reputational risks arising from carelessness or lacking security standards.

 Strengthen the logon security for IBM i systems in your organization today with Assure Multi-Factor Authentication, a feature of Assure Security from Precisely.